-Figure 26 : Repartition of the respondents rate on the ease to use the Orphanet website and to understand the information found (n=4724)
+Figure 22: Repartition of the respondents' rate on the ease to use the Orphanet website and to understand the information found (n=6330)

-These results show that most of the respondents (~ 80%) find that the Orphanet website is user-friendly, that the information is easy to find and that once it is found the information is easy to read and understand.
-A very small minority of respondents (~2%) disagree or strongly disagree with these statements.
-Depending on the statement looked 13 to 19% of respondents have mixed feelings.
-These results should, however, be related to question 4.
-In this question we asked what Orphanet could do to better serve its users.
-Answers to this question showed that users don't know certain Orphanet functionalities or services and that Orphanet must make further efforts to make its site even easier to use and clear.
+These results show that most of the respondents (more than 90%) find that the Orphanet website is user-friendly, that the information is easy to find and that once it is found the information is easy to read and understand (Figure 22).
+A minority of respondents (4 to 7%) disagree or strongly disagree with these statements.
+This is more than in the last survey (around 2%) but this can be explained by the fact that in the last survey we proposed an intermediate category showing that 13 to 19% of respondents are ambivalent.